Time Zones in Kuwait

 Daylight Saving Time in Kuwait

 Kuwait does not observe daylight saving time.
-The country remains on Arabia Standard Time (AST), UTC+3, for all 12 months of the year, so clocks do not move forward in spring or backward in autumn.
+Its official time remains UTC+3 throughout the year, so clocks do not move forward or backward seasonally.

 Frequently Asked Questions